 Published February 2024 (Open Access) https://doi.org/10.3389/fpubh.2024.1334850

 Introduction: Medication treatment for opioid use disorder (MOUD) decreases opioid overdose risk and is the standard of care for persons with opioid use disorder (OUD).
-Recovery coach (RC)-led programs and associated training curriculums to improve outcomes around MOUD are limited.
+Recovery coach (RC)-led programs and associated training curricula to improve outcomes around MOUD are limited.
 We describe our comprehensive training curriculum including instruction and pedagogy for novel RC-led MOUD linkage and retention programs and report on its feasibility.

 Equity of overdose education and naloxone distribution provided in the Kentucky HEALing Communities Study